globus-labs/cascade/docs/dynamics.rst

 A dynamics process could have multiple stages, such as an optimization followed by molecular dynamics under several different control conditions.

-.. note:: We need a better name than process for which type of dynamics it is running.

 .. code-block:: python

     # Optimization then constant-energy molecular dynamics